Surrogacy Agreements - Matching and Prerequisites

 - The restrictions that will be expected to be placed on the gestational carrier during the pregnancy.
 While it is standard for the surrogate to abstain from drugs, alcohol, and tobacco and to follow her ob-gyn’s instructions, there are many other factors that now are important such as not traveling to areas where the Zika virus is an issue or engaging in overly strenuous or dangerous activities (e.g., triathlons or sky diving) and much more.

 - Estate Planning.
-The intended parent(s) should have in place, or be prepared to have in place as soon as the surrogate or gestational carrier is confirmed to be pregnant, estate planning documents providing for a guardian who will take the child and a trustee who will ensure the financial obligations of the legal contract are met in the event that something catastrophic happens to the intended parent(s) while the gestational carrier is pregnant.
+The intended parent(s) should have in place, or be prepared to have in place as soon as the surrogate or gestational carrier is confirmed to be pregnant, estate planning documents.
+In these documents, which come into play upon the indended parents' death, they will nominate a guardian to care for the child, and a trustee to ensure that the parents' financial obligations under the contract are met.